dyslecixdev/MERN-chat/README.md

 user a unique token, and socket.io to handle real-time communication.

-The frontend utilizes Material-UI with Emotion for styling, axios for HTTP requests, react-redux, redux-persist, and reduxjs/toolkit to manage the logged in user's state and cart, react-router-dom to handle the app's web routing, Google Fonts, socket.io-client to communicate to the socket in the server, and the [Multiavatar API](https://multiavatar.com/) for avatar images.
+The frontend utilizes Material-UI with Emotion for styling, axios for HTTP requests, react-redux, redux-persist, and reduxjs/toolkit to manage the logged in user's state and chat rooms, react-router-dom to handle the app's web routing, Google Fonts, socket.io-client to communicate to the socket in the server, and the [Multiavatar API](https://multiavatar.com/) for avatar images.